 Comprehensive Postal Network

-The company managed to create a viable network linking some of the big cities.
+The company managed to create a viable network linking some big cities.
 But, there was still no general postal system in India before Law XVII of 1837.
 According to the law, a public post was created.

-Although this new system has managed to achieve its goal of creating a more complete postal network, improvements could still be made.
+Although this new system has created a complete postal network, improvements could still be made.
 So, in 1850, the government of India (British Raj) appointed a three-member committee to investigate the matter.

 The postal law of 1854 was promulgated to include reforms.
 The law centralized postal services, creating the Indian post office as it exists today.
 The first stamp was also introduced in the same year.
 The Indian post office is now governed by the Indian Post Act of 1898.

-First Railway Mail in India
+First Railway Mail Service in India

 After the 1854 law, the Indian postal service developed steadily.
-Due to the greater economic accessibility, postal traffic has increased and the network of post offices has expanded.
+Due to the greater economic accessibility, postal traffic has increased, and the network of post offices has expanded.
 In 1863 the first railway postal service was created.

 The post office has significantly expanded the services offered over time.
 In 1877 it introduced mail-order services with the value-for-money system.
-It introduced the mandates in 1880; in 1882 the post office savings bank was created, and in 1884 postal life insurance (PLI) was introduced to cover all postal workers.
+It introduced the mandates in 1880; in 1882, the post office savings bank was created, and in 1884 postal life insurance (PLI) was introduced to cover all postal workers.

 Operationally, the Indian postal network is divided into 22 postal circles.
 Each circle, led by a Chief postmaster general, is responsible for a specific geographical area.
 The circles are divided into regions made up of terrain units called divisions.

 Besides the regular postal service, the department also offers a variety of high-end products for faster and more specific deliveries for each event.
 These premium services include Speed Post, Business Post, Express Parcel, Media Post (for outreach purposes), Greeting Post (greeting cards for special occasions), and Logistics Post (material distribution).